Sauermugg

 Sauermugg is a novel by Norwegian author Stig Sæterbakken.
 It was published in 1999 as the final part of his "S trilogy", following Siamesisk (1997) and Selvbeherskelse (1998).
 The book introduces Sæterbakken's alter-ego Sauermugg.
-The novel has since been released in different revised and expanded versions, such as the Swedish Sauermugg Redux-edition in 2007, with 50 pages of additional material.
+The novel has since been released in different revised and expanded versions, such as the Swedish Sauermugg Redux-edition in 2007, with c.
+50 pages of additional material.